ucsb-cs16/w19/_lectures/lect13.md

 # Recap

-3 different ways to pass an variable into a function
+There are 3 different ways to pass a variable into a function

-let's look at how we could implement initBox() that takes a box and initializes its member variables to 0.
+Let's look at how we could implement initBox() that takes a box and initializes its member variables to 0.

 * Pass by value -- `void initBox(Box b)`

-Local copies are created, any changes within a function are not applied to the original object passed in.
+A local copy of a box will be created, any changes within the function are not applied to the original object passed in.
-Local copy is lost after the function returns.
+The local copy is lost after the function returns.

 * Pass by reference -- `void initBox(Box& b)`